solana-foundation/solana-improvement-documents/proposals/0167-loader-v4.md

     otherwise throw `InvalidArgument`
     - Check that the executable file stored in the source program account passes executable verification
+    - The feature set that the executable file is verified against is not necessarily the current one, but the one of the epoch of the next slot
     - Copy the entire source program account into the program account
     - Set the length of the source program account to zero
     - Transfer all funds of the  source program account to the program